wh-alice/mig_visualstudio/vs/install/installing-visual-studio--15--preview-5.md

 4. After everything’s installed, you can click either **Modify** to change your workloads, or click **Launch** to start Visual Studio.

+## Install individual components

+If you don’t want to use the handy Workloads feature to customize your Visual Studio installation, choose the **Individual Components** option from the Visual Studio Installer, select what you want, and follow the prompts.

 ## See Also
 * [Modifying Visual Studio "15" Preview 5](../install/modifying-visual-studio--15--preview-5.md)